microsoftgraph/dataconnect-solutions/solutions/mgdc-cosmos/README.md

 ## Update Azure Key Vault

 1. In your Azure Keyvault You will need to add following keys:
-    a. gremlinEndpoint - Value: wss://<CosmosDB Instance Name>.gremlin.cosmos.azure.com:443/  (<CosmosDB Instance Name> is the name of your Cosmos DB instance.
+2. gremlinEndpoint - Value: wss://<CosmosDB Instance Name>.gremlin.cosmos.azure.com:443/  (<CosmosDB Instance Name> is the name of your Cosmos DB instance.
-    b. gremlinUsername - Value: /dbs/<database id>/colls/<graph id>  (Use the <database id> and <graph id> you entered in the steps above.
+3. gremlinUsername - Value: /dbs/<database id>/colls/<graph id>  (Use the <database id> and <graph id> you entered in the steps above.
-    c. gremlinPassword - Value: <Cosmos DB Primary Key>  (You can find this my click on Keys on the Cosmos DB OVerview screen in the Portal.)
+4. gremlinPassword - Value: <Cosmos DB Primary Key>  (You can find this my click on Keys on the Cosmos DB OVerview screen in the Portal.)

 ## Update Synapse Workspace

 ### Add Workspace Package to Spark Pool

 1. Download the file: [gremlinpython-3.5.1-py2.py3-none-any.whl](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/solutions/mgdc-cosmos/packages/gremlinpython-3.5.1-py2.py3-none-any.whl)
-2.
+2. In the Azure portal navigate to the OVerview page for your Synapse Workspace.
+3. Click Apache Spark pools in the left menu bar, then click on the spark pool you've previously created.
+4. Click on Packages i the left menu bar.

 ### Import Python Notebook